hm21/pro_image_editor/README.md

   - ✅ Use web-workers for background tasks on Dart web devices
   - ✅ Automatically set the number of active background processors based on the device
   - ✅ Manually set the number of active background processors
-- ✅ Move and scalable layers
-- ✅ Helper lines for better positioning
 - ✅ Undo and redo function
 - ✅ Use your image directly from memory, asset, file or network
 - ✅ Each icon can be changed
-- ✅ Any text can be translated
+- ✅ Any text can be translated "i18n"
 - ✅ Many custom configurations for each subeditor
 - ✅ Custom theme for each editor
 - ✅ Selectable design mode between Material and Cupertino
+- ✅ Reorder layer level
+- ✅ Movable background image
+- ✅ WhatsApp Theme
 - ✅ Interactive layers
+- ✅ Helper lines for better positioning
 - ✅ Hit detection for painted layers
-- ✅ Reorder layer level
-- ✅ WhatsApp Theme
-- ✅ Movable background image
 - ✅ Improved layer movement and scaling functionality for desktop devices